Blacksujit/Post-IT-Social-Web-App/README.md

 4.) password -- 123456
 <br>

-## yu can use your personal email also for test purpose and if the user have not the trust on our application then he can use test credentials
+## yu can use your personal email also for test purpose and if the user have some privacy or personal issues regarding  our application then he can use test credentials